Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 TARG

 This actual screenshot (picture #1) appeared in some 1983 CBS literature.
-A prototype version was found that is very close to complete (picture #2).
+A prototype version was found in 2004 that is very close to complete (picture #2).
 The game was eventually released by Telegames under the name Universal Chaos, with slightly altered graphics (picture #3).

 WINGS